Last Dance (1996 film): Critical reception

-Janet Maslin of the New York Times praised Stone's "stellar presence and surprisingly intense performance" in the film, describing her "dead-end role" as the film's "lifesaver".
+Janet Maslin of The New York Times praised Stone's "stellar presence and surprisingly intense performance" in the film, describing her "dead-end role" as the film's "lifesaver".
 However, she was critical of the overall film, stating: "...soon the story begins taking sentimental turns, and even Ms. Stone's startling ferocity gets buried in sludge."
 Peter Travers of Rolling Stone was critical of the film and concluded: "Last Dance is a prison melodrama that embraces all the cliches that Dead Man Walking artfully dodged.
 Last Dance acts tough, but its heart is pure soap opera."
-Desson Howe of The Washington Post was also critical of the film, suggesting that the film "isn't quite "Dumb Blonde Walking", but that satirical slur isn't so far off the mark".
+Desson Howe of The Washington Post was also critical of the film, suggesting that the film "isn't quite 'Dumb Blonde Walking', but that satirical slur isn't so far off the mark".
 He described the film as "formulaic" with a "strangely distancing" emotional effect.

 Barbara Shulgasser of the San Francisco Chronicle described the film as "simplistic, puerile rubbish", adding that Stone needed to "start picking difficult material if she really wants to become an actress".
 Edward Guthmann of the same newspaper felt the film had "able" direction and acting, but that Dead Man Walking was "far superior".
 He praised Stone's performance, but added: "The moments when Last Dance doesn't gloss over Stone's character are the best, and they make you wish the movie had been restructured."
 He described the film as an "earnest, unremarkable addition to the Hollywood canon of prison movies".
-Anne Billson of the UK newspaper The Telegraph felt Stone "emerges from this enterprise with a certain amount of dignity", unlike Morrow, who is given "a wilfully unsympathetic role".
+Anne Billson of the UK newspaper The Daily Telegraph felt Stone "emerges from this enterprise with a certain amount of dignity", unlike Morrow, who is given "a wilfully unsympathetic role".
 She described the film as providing the "usual compendium of clichés".